All right, 16 days Americans trapped behind enemy lines, and it looks like, well, we're not going to get that many.

 Appreciate it.

-800 941 Sean, if you want to be a part of the program.
+Sean, if you want to be a part of the program, let's say hi to Cindy's in California.

 Absolutely, Sean.

-You know, I it th they're trying, I don't even think they're asking the right questions.
+I don't even think they're asking the right questions.

-No one's asked why do you trust the Taliban?
+No one's asked, why do you trust the Taliban?

 Tell us why.

-So I you know, I the that is an answer.
+So, you know, that is an answer.

-The second question is why didn't you do it if you're gonna withdraw, why didn't you withdraw when you had full control and power over Kabul?
+If you're going to withdraw, why didn't you withdraw when you had full control and power over Kabul?

-If you're gonna withdraw, and part of the deal was that the Taliban even offered you to keep Kabul and you didn't take it, why didn't you keep it?
+If you're going to withdraw and part of the deal was that the Taliban even offered you to keep Kabul and you didn't take it.

-I mean, there's a lot of questions we're gonna be asking afterwards, but my main concern right now, to be honest, you know, is what happens to our fellow Americans left behind.
+But my main concern right now, to be honest, you know, is what happens to our fellow Americans left behind Brits?

-Because we know what the Taliban is already doing.
+They're all going to die because we know what the Taliban is already doing.

 They're already killing them.